microsoft/moaw/workshops/create-workshop/workshop.md

 # Publish your workshop

-When you are ready to publish your workshop, you can submit a pull request to the main repository.
+When you are ready to publish your workshop, you can submit a pull request to the main MOAW repository to get your workshop listed on the MOAW website.

+## Update workshop metadata

-First, update your workshop metadata to set the `published` field to `true`:
+First, you have to update your workshop metadata to set the `published` field to `true`:

 ```yaml
 published: true
 ```

-Then, make sure you have committed and pushed all your changes to your fork:
+Then, make sure you have committed and pushed all your changes to your repository:

 ```sh
 git add .